Featured image: Are good deeds self-interested acts we perform to make ourselves feel better?

-It’s inherent: your genes—short, repeated sections of DNA that genetically code everything about us—strive solely to survive.
-Even when we act with reason and kindness there is philosophical reason to suggest that we’re only thinking about ourselves.
+It’s inherent: your genes—short, repeated sections of DNA that genetically code everything about you—strive solely to survive.
+Even when you act with reason and kindness there is philosophical reason to suggest you’re only thinking about yourself.

 Yet this perspective doesn’t have to bleak!
 If you allow yourself to understand these self-interested predispositions, you might be better able to direct your rational motivations for ‘good’.
 The question is: how?

 To label ourselves selfish isn’t to say we only consider ourselves—evidently, we care for others—however, our intentions naturally favour those who are biologically closer to us.
 We place greater precedence on the survival of other humans, whilst our families, who share particularly high concentrations of our genes, are afforded special deliberation.

 As an example of genes’ influence in our lives, the decision to create a life—life which contains genetically half of you—is fundamentally driven by a disposition to propagate our genes.
 The joy romantic relationships and new life bring usually come after a primal motivation has propelled into sexual attraction in the first place.
 A gene-centred view of evolution also explains why behave with paternal and maternal instincts (i.e. to enhance genes’ survival chances).

 The selfish gene manifests to the fore of our thoughts every day, though: it’s written into our cognitive reward systems, our fears, and our desires.
 Such evolutionary programming has been active not just the human race but all life from whom we can trace the same genealogical origins.
 Its persistence is the lifeblood of survival.
 As human animals we cannot be so self-righteous as to dismiss the influence of this instinctual selfishness.

 Charles Darwin's theory of evolution in On the Origin of Species describes the ascent of homo sapiens.